eBay/ebayui-core/CONTRIBUTING.md

 For debugging older browsers, the demo can be run against transpiled source code via `yarn start:prod`.

+The demo page will render the `examples/` for each component.
+To selectively include certain examples for debugging, add `.only` to their folder names.

 ### Tests

 Execute `yarn test` to run all tests and generate coverage reports at `./coverage/index.html`.